Published 6 April 2026 · 10 min read · Finmagine Research Team

 Each metric includes a trend sparkline covering recent quarters, so you can see whether NIM is expanding or compressing and whether GNPA is improving or worsening.

 🔒 Premium feature.
-Sector KPIs are only visible to Premium subscribers.
+Non-banking sector KPIs are only visible to Premium subscribers.
+Fin KPIs (banking) are available to all users.

-For companies in sectors with meaningful operational metrics — Hotels, Hospitals, Pharma, IT, Telecom, Insurance, Cement, Auto, Oil & Gas, and Realty — an additional sector-specific KPI sub-tab appears when data is available.
+For companies in sectors with meaningful operational metrics — Hotels, Hospitals, Pharma, IT, Telecom, Insurance, Cement, Auto, Oil & Gas, and Realty — the sector-specific KPI sub-tab appears with a label matching that exact sector.

 Examples by sector: